syncfusion-content/uwp-docs/uwp/Diagram/Context-Menu.md

 ---
 layout: post
-title: Context Menu in UWP Diagram control | Syncfusion®
+title: Context Menu in UWP SfDiagram | Syncfusion®
-description: Learn here all about Context Menu support in the Syncfusion® UWP Diagram (SfDiagram) control and more.
+description: Learn about context menus in the Syncfusion® UWP SfDiagram control, including default menus, custom menu items, and menu events.
 platform: uwp
 control: SfDiagram
 documentation: ug
 ---

-# Context Menu in UWP Diagram (SfDiagram)
+# Context Menu in UWP SfDiagram

 In graphical user interface (GUI), a ContextMenu is a type of Menu that appears when you perform right-click operation.
 Nested level of Context Menu items can be created.
 Diagram provided some in-build ContextMenu items and allows to define custom menu items.